joshuaeckroth/cinf401-website/notes/hadoop-workflow.markdown

 ![Eclipse 4](/images/eclipse-hadoop-4.png)

 Name the class `WordCount` (just for this example).
 Write some code.
-See the [Map-Reduce demo](/notes/demo-map-reduce.html) for the `WordCount` class source as an example.
+See the [MapReduce demo](/notes/demo-map-reduce.html) for the `WordCount` class source as an example.

 ![Eclipse 8](/images/eclipse-hadoop-5.png)